-The Teaching, Learning, and Technology option enables teachers and other school personnel to plan, implement, and evaluate technology-based instructional systems.
-Students pursuing this option will become knowledgeable users of technology as well as designers of curriculum and instruction that effectively utilize technology to improve student learning.
-Emphasis is also placed on the production of effective materials and strategies for learning, evaluation of hardware and software for use in schools, and coordination of efforts to improve student learning through technology integration.
+The Educational Technologies emphasis area enables teachers and other school personnel to learn how to plan, implement, and evaluate technology-based instruction and learning activities in p-12 settings.
+Students pursuing this option will become knowledgeable users of technology as well as designers of curriculum and instruction that effectively utilize and integrate technology to improve student learning.
+The curriculum focuses on the design and creation of effective materials, strategies, environments, and experiences for education, as well as on the evaluation of hardware and software for use in schools, and the coordination of efforts to improve student learning through technology integration.
+Students interested in leadership roles in educational technology, such as those wishing to become technology coordinators in schools or school districts, can work toward meeting the standards for the Illinois State Board of Education's Technology Specialist certificate through this program.